 Our coffee is not certified organic.
-We believe environmental sustainability is extremely complex.
-We can only ensure it after we ensure economic security and social fabric restoration (generation of trust).
+We can only ensure environmental sustainability after we ensure economic security and social fabric restoration (generation of trust).
 However, the Giraldo family, the first family in the system, started to implement organic agriculture practices in their farm.

-Once we have generated sufficient trust and a stable operating system for our commodity trade (coffee), we will kick-start and support environmental initiatives together with own and third party funding.
+Once we have generated sufficient trust and a stable operating system for our commodity trade (coffee), we will kick-start and support larger environmental initiatives together with own and third party funding.
 For example: creating a circular economy solution to manage the organic waste of coffee production, producing renewable energy with anaerobic digestion, and afforestation by dedicating a part of the land to native forest.
 However, from the very beginning, it is clear that sustainability is at the core of the system.
 For both farmers, and consumers.

 No, farmers do not have bank accounts.
 The cultural differences between farmers and people in Europe (for example) are vast and have to be slowly mediated.
 This mediation is only possible if there is subsistence security and trust.

-Climate protection is focused on making every commodity consumed (every cup of coffee) support a form of sustainable development that supports the regulation of the environment according to the Biotic Regulation Theory of the Environment (BRET).
+We believe that climate protection is focused on making every commodity consumed (every cup of coffee) support a form of sustainable development.
+The goal?
+To support the regulation of the environment according to the Biotic Regulation Theory of the Environment (BRET).
 At the beginning, trade (transport, shipping, and packaging) will have large CO2 outputs, but we work towards reducing this via different means, like bike last mile logistics, conservation and restoration of ecosystems in a biodiversity hotspot: Colombia.

 Yes. ideally pre-selling the entire harvest can make the system more stable.
 That is why a network of participants is important, and we invite people to Join the Weave.